What You’ll Learn 🖥️

 Show caption

-When the Show caption option is checked the digital meter will show the top caption bar with channel name and display type information:
+When this option is checked, the digital meter displays a top caption bar containing the channel name and display type.

-When the Show caption option is unchecked the caption bar is hidden:
+If Show caption is unchecked, the caption bar is hidden.

 Resolution